malgebary/Azure-Route-Server-MicroHack/README.md

 ```

-💡 The use of Vnet peering in this design eliminates the throughput limitation associated with IPsec tunnel that is used in scenario 4, however, unlike scenario 4, this design is not scalable if more Vnets are introduced, as the routes in the UDR associated with NVAs subnet are statically configured.
+> The use of Vnet peering in this design eliminates the throughput limitation associated with IPsec tunnel that is used in scenario 4, however, unlike scenario 4, this design is not as scalable as scenario 4 if more Vnets are introduced, as the routes in the UDR associated with NVAs subnet are statically configured.